Category:

 Without typing indicators, users often assume the system has crashed and either resubmit queries or leave entirely.
 A typing indicator is a small animation that signals the conversation is still moving.
 Quick reply buttons serve a related purpose by steering users toward supported tasks.
 Without them, users are left guessing at what the system understands, and that guessing leads directly to abandoned chats.

-Fallback states come into play when a chatbot cannot handle an unexpected question and must acknowledge the limitation clearly.
-The key for UI designers is to avoid generic apologies that provide no path forward and instead build a system that offers suggestions or alternatives, such as handoff to a human agent.
+Fallback states come into play when a chatbot cannot handle an unexpected question and must clearly acknowledge the limitation.
+The key for UI designers is to avoid generic apologies that offer no path forward and instead build a system that provides suggestions or alternatives, such as a handoff to a human agent.

 The mobile context also shapes conversation length.
 People often interact with chatbots while multitasking.
 Short responses and clear prompts respect that environment and keep the conversation manageable.